Invisibility of the integers for the discrete Gaussian chain via a Caffarelli-Silvestre extension of the discrete fractional Laplacian: Introduction

 The case $\alpha=\alpha_c=2$ in the above theorem, despite being formulated in $1D$, turns out to correspond to the so-called {\em boundary sine-Gordon model} in $2D$ (see for example \cite{caux2003two,leclair1995boundary, saleur1995boundary}).
 This fact will in fact play a major role in this paper.

 Dirichlet-boundary conditions are rather natural in the $1D$ long-range case (and also they correspond to very explicit coupling constants at $\alpha_c=2$ defined in~\eqref{e.J2}).
 See Figure \ref{f.diamond} which illustrates those boundary conditions.
 Yet, in the case of the {\em boundary Sine-gordon model} which is intrinsically of $2D$ nature, another boundary condition which we call the {\em box-boundary condition} is even more natural.
-(As well as Remark \ref{r.BC} for other suitable boundary conditions).
+(See also Remark \ref{r.BC} for other suitable boundary conditions).

 This allows us to state the result below on the effect of conditioning a $2D$ standard GFF to take its values in $\Z$ on a $1D$ line.
 Let us then consider a standard GFF $\phi$ on $\Lambda_n^2:=\{-n,\ldots,n\}^2 \subset \Z^2$ with Dirichlet boundary conditions along $\p \Lambda_n^2$, i.e.